 * Increasing number of lawsuits over police use of stun guns

-* One case involved seven-month pregnant woman pulled over
+* One case involved seven-month pregnant woman pulled over for speeding

 * At issue whether stun gun use amounted to excessive force